Robert-van-Engelen/Forth500/PockEmul/README.md

 At this time, it appears that the `FILES` word does not work, neither do some of the file IO words on PockEmul 2.6.0.
 Perhaps this can be fixed in PockEmul in the future.
-With the `INCLUDE X:FILENAME.FTH` word you can load Forth source code (alas, this does not work in PockEmul 2.6.0.)
+With the `INCLUDE X:FILENAME.FTH` word you can load Forth source code (alas, this does not work in PockEmul 2.6.0 producing a 266 error meaning "the specified drive does not exist".)